ua-snap/cmip6-utils/transfers/README.md

 This folder is the "pipeline" for transferring raw CMIP6 model output data to SNAP/UAF infrastructure.

-We have woreked with collaborators to identify a potential dataset that we will call the "requested data" that we want to mirror on the Arctic Climate Data Node, which are all outputs contributed under the ScenarioMIP and CMIP activities that satisfy all possible combinations of a particular set of models, scenarios, variables, and sampling frequencies (i.e. time scales) identified by our collaborators as most useful for accessing.
+We have worked with collaborators to identify a potential dataset that we will call the "requested data" that we want to mirror on the Arctic Climate Data Node, which are all outputs contributed under the ScenarioMIP and CMIP activities that satisfy all possible combinations of a particular set of models, scenarios, variables, and sampling frequencies (i.e. time scales) identified by our collaborators as most useful for accessing.
 This will be for a historical to end-of-century time period, with the historical data coming from the CMIP activity and the projected data coming from the ScenarioMIP activity.
-We are currently only concerned with accessing a single variant for each model, so it will be desirable choose one such that it provides the maximal coverage amongst the aformentioned attributes we are basing the selection on.
-The target data, i.e. the files that are actually available, will be a subset of the requested data, as there are gaps in representation at each level.
+We are currently only concerned with accessing a single variant for each model, so a portion of this pipeline will be dedicated to determining the variant that provides the maximal coverage amongst the aformentioned attributes we are basing the selection on.
+The target data, i.e. the files that are actually available, will be a subset of the requested data, as there are gaps in representation at each level (i.e. missing model x scenario x variable x frequency combinations).
 The requested data attributes are subject to change as we continue to communicate with collaborators about what is available and what is important.

 ## Strategy

-This is kind of a tricky thing - one does not simply get all of the target data from the holdings by saying "I want these models, scenarios, and variables".
+This is kind of a tricky thing - one does not simply get all of the target data from the holdings by saying "I want these models, scenarios, variables, and frequencies".
 The goals of this pipeline are thus:
-1. Identify the target data by comparing our requested data with the current holdings in ESGF
+1. Identify the target data by comparing our requested data with the current holdings in ESGF using an audit
 2. Mirror that target data
-3. Provide some tools for auditing data on the ACDN to ensure we are successfully mirroring the target data, as well as other useful tasks, such as summarizing the data we have mirrored.
+3. Provide some tools for testing that we are successfully identifying and mirroring the target data, as well as other useful tasks, such as summarizing the data we have mirrored.

 The ultimate goal of this pipeline is to mirror all target data using the native ESGF directory structure: